14 Most Beautiful Castles of the Loire Valley

 The Loire Valley became the royal playground due to the nastiness of French politics in Paris in the Loire they could escape to their Chateaux and relax with wine from their vineyards, spectacular gardens and luxurious Loire Castles.

-14 must-see French Castles of the Loire Valley
+14 of the best Loire Valley Castles to visit

 Chateau d’Amboise

-The fully restored Amboise castle stands in all its glory looking out over the Loire Valley with stunning views of the French countryside, the rooftops of Amboise, and the River Loire.
+The fully restored Amboise castle stands in all its glory looking out over the Loire Valley with stunning views of the French countryside, the rooftops of Amboise, and the and the magnificent view of the Loire.

 The exterior of the chateau is simply stunning with its green lawns and exquisite beds of lavender where the fragrance is unbelievable.